Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Reward Shaping for Autonomous Driving

 \subsection{Essential Principles of Reward Shaping}

 As addressed in Sec.~\ref{sec:pb}, the essential objective of the problem is to train an RL agent that drives along the track without collisions with the obstacles on the track.
 The encoding of safety requirements, such as collision avoidance, has been well-studied in the existing RL methods.
 However, risky driving behaviors are rarely incorporated by the conventional reward-shaping approaches.
 For autonomous driving, a risk may not be fatal but should not last for a long time.
-An example of risks is driving on the grassland, where the car does not necessarily crash but needs to get back to the track in a short time.
+An example of a risky event might be when the car drives too close to the edges of the track.
+In this case, the car is still safe but it has a higher possibility of running out of the track than driving in the center of the track.
+Thus, a proper action of the vehicle is to drive back to the center of the track instead of maintaining the original direction.
 In the meantime, RL requires that the agent performs a reasonable balance between the exploration of the environment and the exploitation of the historical interaction with the environment.
 Getting stuck in the visited states is also a risk that prevents the agent from sufficiently exploring the environment.
-Incorporating driving risks into motion planning is promising to effectively improve the reliability of the driving agents.
+Incorporating driving risks into motion planning is promising to effectively improve the reliability of driving.
 Specifically, positive rewards should be added for explorative driving intentions that lead to unvisited states.
 On the contrary, risky driving behaviors should receive mild negative rewards to encourage risk mitigation.
 These principles are explained in detail as follows.